jeluard/lucuma/README.md

   :style {:media "screen and (min-width: 800px)" :title "Large Screen"
           :content "div { background: blue; color: white; border: 0; border-radius: 4px;}"})
 ```

-#### ShadowDOM

-ShadowDOM is a feature part of Web Components offering among other things style and DOM encapsulation.
-Usage of a ShadowDOM is optional and can be required when defining an element using **requires-shadow-dom?**.
-If required the element registration will fail if the browser does not support ShadowDOM.

 ### Attributes